-The Performance Schedule for provisional teachers shall mean the adopted performance expectations schedule that requires minimum final summative evaluation score for provisional teachers (as identified in RCW 28A.405.220) (Year 1-score of 16; Year 2-score of 18; Year 3-score of 20).
+The Performance Schedule for provisional teachers shall mean the adopted performance expectations schedule that requires minimum final summative evaluation score for provisional teachers (as identified in RCW 28A.405.220) (Year 1-score of 16; Year 2-score of 18; Year 3-score of 20 with no ratings of one (1) in any single criterion).

 - b.
-Teachers with Provisional Status-with 4 or more years teaching experience must have a final summative score of 22 or higher, and a final summative evaluation rating of 3-proficient or higher. - c.
-Teachers with Continuing Status - must have a final summative score of 22 or higher, and a final summative evaluation rating of 3-proficient or higher.
+Teachers with Provisional Status-with 4 or more years teaching experience must have a final summative score of 22 or higher, and a final summative evaluation rating of 3-proficient or higher with no ratings of one (1) in any single criterion. - c.
+Teachers with Continuing Status must have a final summative score of 22 or higher, and a final summative evaluation rating of 3-proficient or higher for a comprehensive evaluation.
+The final summative evaluation rating for a focused evaluation shall be the final summative evaluation rating for the teacher's most recent comprehensive evaluation.